NirmalAswath003/Diagonal_source/README.md

 I am trying to write Unit Test using JEST and redux mock store.
 As I have committed to complete the task by today EOD.
 I will try adding the Unit test by tomorrow.
 ![alt text](Unit_test_in_react.png "Unit Test")

+As I mentioned yesterday that I will be updating the code with unit test within 20/10/2022.
+I have completed and updated the code and pushed it to git .
+Kindly check the above img as reference to the unit test in react.